zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 .. image:: _images/anaconda_sima_install/4_open_prompt.png

 This is how the anaconda prompt looks like at the start.
 The current environment is in parentheses and the following text indicates what directory you currently are in (equivalent to if you had the finder/explorer window open to that specific folder).
-* Note: an environment is a directory that contains a collection of python packages that the user can customize and tailor to a specific project.
+|br| * Note: an environment is a directory that contains a collection of python packages that the user can customize and tailor to a specific project.
 One can create, edit, and delete any number of environments as he or she chooses.

 .. image:: _images/anaconda_sima_install/5_prompt.png

 6) Download the sima_env.yml file in this link: https://github.com/zhounapeuw/NAPE_imaging_analysis/blob/master/sima_env.yml
-*  To do this, you need to right click the “raw” button and click “Save target as” and save the file to an easy-to-access folder (throughout this walkthrough, it will be in the Downloads folder).
+|br| *  To do this, you need to right click the “raw” button and click “Save target as” and save the file to an easy-to-access folder (throughout this walkthrough, it will be in the Downloads folder).

 .. image:: _images/anaconda_sima_install/6_get_env.png

 7) Take note of where the sima_env.yml file is located (in this example it is in my downloads folder, but it can be anywhere you want as long as you provide the correct path to the file during installation).
 |br| *  Take note of the full path to where the sima_env.yml is in.
 If it is in the downloads folder, the path will be similar to **“C:/Users/user_name/Downloads”** where **user_name** may differ across computers based on what the user name is.
 Please replace *user_name* with your PC’s username.
-|  *  Note: the sima_env.yml file contains installation information to recreate the same environment and installed packages to run the analyses.
+|br| *  Note: the sima_env.yml file contains installation information to recreate the same environment and installed packages to run the analyses.
-*  Note: the sima_env.yml file can be deleted once everything has been installed and the analysis scripts work. |br|
+|br| *  Note: the sima_env.yml file can be deleted once everything has been installed and the analysis scripts work.
-*  Note: the python version of this environment is 2.7, which is required for SIMA (the motion correction package) to run.
+|br| *  Note: the python version of this environment is 2.7, which is required for SIMA (the motion correction package) to run.

 .. image:: _images/anaconda_sima_install/7_env_path.png

 8) Copy, paste, and execute the following code into the anaconda prompt to recreate a new environment from the sima_env.yml file: ``conda env create -n sima_env -f C:/Users/user_name/Downloads/sima_env.yml`` (remember to replace the user_name)
-* Note, you can also navigate to the Downloads folder yourself using the **cd** command and simply execute ``conda env create -n sima_env -f sima_env.yml``
+|br| * Note, you can also navigate to the Downloads folder yourself using the **cd** command and simply execute ``conda env create -n sima_env -f sima_env.yml``

 .. image:: _images/anaconda_sima_install/8_create_env.png